-COVID-19 has killed more than a million Americans to date and over 15 million people worldwide in the span of two years according to a new WHO estimate.
+COVID-19 has killed more than a million Americans to date and over 15 million people worldwide in the span of two years according to a new Lancet study estimate cited by WHO.
 The Coleman Group conducted original research with positive results in changing behavior, attitude, and risk perception to improve health behaviors among a highly resistant population.
 This research adds data and understanding to the current crisis, including vaccine misinformation, among a subpopulation rarely studied.
 We used a KAP survey (Knowledge, Attitude, Perception) and implemented a behavior change intervention in September 2020 that improved prevention behavior, attitude, and perception of risk.

 Respondents with first-hand experience with COVID-19 diagnosis showed no appreciable differences in their KAP and behavior as those who didn’t.

 People believe misinformation